-1.41 The Licensing Authority, having regard to the evidence currently available, has decided not to implement a Late Night Levy on licensed premises in the District.
+1.41 The Late Night Levy is a discretionary power, introduced through the Police Reform and Social Responsibility Act 2011.
+It allows licensing authorities to raise contributions from late-night alcohol suppliers to help fund policing of the night-time economy.
+The late night supply period for late night levies must begin at or after midnight and end at or before 6am.
+The Licensing Authority, having regard to the evidence currently available, has decided not to implement a Late Night Levy on licensed premises in the District.
 The Licensing Authority will monitor the situation and review its position should circumstances alter.